gamehelp16/site-old/_posts/2016-03-22-js1k-2016-elemental-forest-part-2.md

 for(k=200;k--;)t.push([Math.sin(k*(Math.PI/180))*500-250,150+Math.cos(k/30)*50,180-k,Math.random(),k]); //[x,y,z,seed,tree type]
 {% endhighlight %}

 This piece of code adds 200 elements to the array `t[]` which is the "road data" array.
 If you didn't know the road actually consists of rectangles with certain size and position, and each rectangle corresponds to an element in the array.
-The elements put into the `t[]` array are actually another set of arrays, the first three indexes contain the x, y and z position of the road, the fourth index contains a random number as a seed for the trees beside the "road rectangle", and the fifth index contains the "how manieth road that is" to determine which type of tree to show.
+The elements put into the `t[]` array are actually another set of arrays.
+The first three indexes contain the x, y and z position of the road, the fourth index contains a random number as a seed for the trees beside the "road rectangle", and the fifth index contains the "how manieth road that is" to determine which type of tree to show.

 {% highlight javascript linenos %}
 function r(x,y,z) {